Annibor/financial-freedom-calc/README.md

 # Introduction

 Welcome to Financial Freedom Calculator!
-This is a python program designed to assiste users in planning their financial journey.
+This is a python program designed to assist users in planning their financial journey an dgoals.
 This calculator provides two main functionalities:

-1. **Calculate Years Until Financial Freedom:** This determine the number of years it takes to reach financial frredom based on the users initial savings, monthly savings thir financial goals.
+1. **Calculate Years Until Financial Freedom:** This determine the number of years it takes to reach financial frredom based on the users initial savings, monthly savings and their financial goals.
-2. **Calculate Required Monthly Savings:** This calculates the monthly savings needed to achive the users financial goal within the a specified time frame.
+2. **Calculate Required Monthly Savings:** This calculates the monthly savings needed to achive the users financial goal within the specified time frame the user have choosen.

 ![Am I Responsive Screenshot](./docs/img/am_i_responsive_finance_calc.png)